-In 1951, 10-year-old George Rau Jr., step-son of Fred Lazarus III, came across some common wall lizards scurrying across rocky slopes while on a family vacation to Lake Garda in northern Italy.
-George smuggled a few (6 to 10 depending on the reference source) through Customs to release them at his family's home on Torrence Court located in the eastern Cincinnati suburb of Hyde Park.
+In 1951, 10-year-old George Rau Jr., stepson of Fred Lazarus III, came across some common wall lizards scurrying across rocky slopes while on a family vacation to Lake Garda in northern Italy.
+George smuggled a few (6 to 10 depending on the reference source) through customs to release them into the landscape at his family's home on Torrence Court located in the eastern Cincinnati suburb of East Walnut Hills.

 The lizard story may ring like local folklore; however, George Rau wrote a letter in 1989 to herpetologists at the Cincinnati Museum of Natural History detailing his role as the lizard leader.
 He also repeated his story in several interviews with the news media.

 Research conducted by Cassandra Homan for her 2013 University of Cincinnati M.S.
-Thesis (see "More Information" below) added credibility to Rau's claim.
+Thesis added credibility to Rau's saurian saga.
 She compared genetic samples collected from the Cincinnati lizards to samples taken from the reported source population in Europe and confirmed a substantial loss of genetic diversity indicating a genetic bottleneck.
 Her computer simulations suggested the bottleneck was likely associated with only three individuals surviving their release to become the founders of the Cincinnati populations.

-The European wall lizards mostly feed on insects which means they no doubt compete with one or more of our four lizard and skink species (order Squamata, suborder Lacertilia) native to Ohio.
-The non-native lizards are now found in pockets throughout much of Cincinnati and parts of the adjoining states of Kentucky and Indiana.
-Although their spread has been patchy owing to their requirement of rocky terrain or stone walls on south-facing slopes in order to survive winters, localized population densities may be as high as 1,500 per acre.
+The European wall lizards mostly feed on insects.
+They are now found in pockets throughout much of Greater Cincinnati and parts of the adjoining states of Kentucky and Indiana.
+Although their spread has been patchy owing to their need for protective winter quarters in stone walls (= “wall lizards”) or on south-facing rocky terrain, localized population densities may be as high as 1,500 per acre.